-Dr. Angela Bryan, Director of Curriculum and Instruction, Mississippi Community College Board

-- LaToya Sterling, Curriculum Specialist, Office of Curriculum and Instruction, Mississippi Community College Board - Dr. Teresa Barnes, Curriculum Specialist, Office of Curriculum and Instruction, Mississippi Community College Board
+Dr. Scott Kolle, Director of Curriculum and Instruction, Mississippi Community College Board Dr. LaToya Sterling, Assistant Director of Training and Professional Development for CTE/Curriculum Specialist, Office of Curriculum and Instruction, Mississippi Community College Board Dr. Sheriece Robinson, Curriculum Specialist, Office of Curriculum and Instruction, Mississippi Community College Board

 The Office of Curriculum and Instruction (OCI) was founded in 2013 under the Division of Workforce, Career, and Technical Education at the Mississippi Community College Board (MCCB).
 The office is funded through a partnership with The Mississippi Department of Education (MDE), who serves as Mississippi's fiscal agent for state and federal Career and Technical Education (CTE) Funds.
 The OCI is tasked with developing statewide CTE curriculum, programming, and professional development designed to meet the local and statewide economic demand.

-Copyright© 2018 by Mississippi Community College Board For information, please contact curriculum@mccb.edu
+Copyright [©] 2022 by Mississippi Community College Board For information, please contact curriculum@mccb.edu